Department of Physics and Astronomy

 Advising

 All majors and minors have a primary academic advisor from the Academic Advising Program.
 Students are encouraged to meet regularly with their advisor and review their Tar Heel Tracker each semester.
-The department’s director of undergraduate studies and faculty advisors work with current and prospective majors by appointment (see contact information above).
+The department’s director of undergraduate studies and faculty advisors work with current and prospective majors by appointment (see contacts tab above).
 Faculty advisors are assigned to all physics majors and minors, and they assist students in a variety of physics related areas, including physics course planning, undergraduate research opportunities, the honors program, internships, career opportunities, and graduate school and fellowship applications.
 Physics majors are required to meet with their departmental advisor by appointment prior to registering for any semester beyond the fourth term in residence.
 Further information may be obtained from the department’s website under the Undergraduate Program.

 Graduate School and Career Opportunities